shesek/spark-wallet/README.md

 (under "Tor-Enabled Apps"), then configure Spark to use the `.onion` server URL.

-Instead of manually copying the `.onion` URL, you may want to specify `--print-qr/-Q` to print the URL as a QR to the console.
+Instead of manually copying the `.onion` URL, you may want to specify `--print-qr/-Q` to print the URL as a QR to the console, or `--pairing-qr` to also include the access key.

 ## Adding to startup with `systemd`